lfit/itpol/protecting-code-integrity.md

 cloned repositories floating around, how does anyone verify that the repository you downloaded has not been tampered with by a malicious third party?
-You may have cloned it from GitHub or some other official-looking location, but what someone managed to trick you?
+You may have cloned it from GitHub or some other official-looking location, but what if someone had managed to trick you?

 Or what happens if a backdoor is discovered in one of the projects you've worked on, and the "Author" line in the commit says it was done by you, while you're pretty sure you had [nothing to do with it](https://github.com/jayphelps/git-blame-someone-else)?

-To address both of these issues, Git introduced PGP integration -- signed tags prove the repository integrity by assuring that its contents are exactly the same as on the workstation of the developer who created the tag, and signed commits make it nearly impossible for someone to impersonate you without having access to your PGP keys.
+To address both of these issues, Git introduced PGP integration.
+Signed tags prove the repository integrity by assuring that its contents are exactly the same as on the workstation of the developer who created the tag, while signed commits make it nearly impossible for someone to impersonate you without having access to your PGP keys.